m-siddiq-khan/Book-Recommendation-System-/README.md

 <span style="font-size:24px;">•</span> **Pandas & NumPy**: Libraries for data manipulation and analysis...

 <span style="font-size:24px;">•</span> Surprise Library: Advanced library for collaborative filtering and recommendation algorithms.

+### Usage
+**Dataset Preparation**: Ensure the dataset includes user ratings and book metadata (e.g., title, author, genres).

+**Model Training**: Train recommendation models on the dataset using the provided scripts.

+**Efficient Filtering**: Use the Bloom Filter to reduce redundant computations during recommendation generation.

+**Similarity Grouping**: Leverage LSH to group similar books and enhance the recommendation process.

+**Generating Recommendations**: Run the script to generate recommendations for users or books.